sourceryinstitute/OpenCoarrays/FAQ.md

 Frequently Asked Questions
 ==========================

+* [1.
+I have installed OpenCoarrays with OpenMPI but I'm having trouble running with more than a few images, why?]
+* [2.
+I have installed OpenCoarrays with a recent version of OpenMPI, but my Coarray Fortran programs won't run when launched with cafrun, why?]
+* [3. `install.sh` is trying to download and install GCC/GFortran and its prerequisites, but I want to use GCC version X already present on my system, how can I do this?]
+* [4.
+How can I uninstall OpenCoarrays?]
+* [5.
+OpenCoarrays was built with MPICH as the MPI back end, but I am running into bugs, what should I do?]
+* [6.
+How can I pass additional flags through to the underlying parallel run-time or compiler?]
+* [7.
+When `install.sh` builds the GCC compilers, it takes forever (hours).
+How can I speed up the build?]

 ## 1. I have installed OpenCoarrays with OpenMPI but I'm having trouble running with more than a few images, why? ##

 OpenMPI requires oversubscribed jobs (more MPI ranks/coarray